SmartBear/hiptest-api-documentation/source/includes/_test_runs.md

 }
 ```

-This endpoint clone a test run.
+This endpoint clones a test run.

 ### URL Parameters